 Popelka is a co-inventor of the world’s first all digital hearing aid.
 The resulting patent forms the basis for virtually all hearing aids currently produced worldwide.
-He conceived and lead the development of JARO, the peer-reviewed Journal of the Association for Research in Otolaryngology that launched in 2000 and now is recognized as the premier, high impact international auditory scientific research journal.
+In 2000, he conceived and lead the development of JARO, the peer-reviewed Journal of the Association for Research in Otolaryngology, now recognized as the premier, high impact international auditory scientific research journal.

-With over 130 publications, including peer-reviewed research articles, review articles, two college textbooks and a recently published book on hearing aid research, along with many research presentations and various achievement awards, he has an international reputation for creating and using leading-edge technology that addresses both basic science and clinical applications.
+With over 135 publications, including peer-reviewed research articles, review articles, two college textbooks and a recently published book on hearing aid research, along with many research presentations and various achievement awards, he has an international reputation for creating and using leading-edge technology that addresses both basic science issues and clinical applications.
 He remains in the forefront of creating and developing innovative biomedical approaches focussed on several basic neuroscience issues.
-Currently his efforts are centered on creating and developing effective invasive and non-invasive radiologic imaging and neuromodulation intervention using acoustic, electrical and ultrasound stimuli for several chronic neurologic conditions including auditory disorders.
+Currently his research is conducted in Radiology and is centered on understanding, creating and developing effective radiologic imaging related to non-invasive neuromodulation intervention using acoustic and transcranial focussed ultrasound stimuli for several chronic neurologic conditions including auditory disorders.

 Current Role at Stanford

 Faculty Member, Stanford Center on Longevity, Advisory Council